-- 8.1 We will ensure that records are maintained appropriately for children and young people with safeguarding concerns and that confidential, stand-alone files are created and maintained. - 8.2 We will continue to support any pupil leaving the school about whom there have been concerns by ensuring that all appropriate information, including child protection and welfare concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority.
+8.1 Through the use of CPOMS, we will ensure that records are maintained appropriately for children and young people with safeguarding concerns and that confidential, stand-alone files are created and maintained.

+8.2 We will continue to support any pupil leaving the school about whom there have been concerns by ensuring that all appropriate information, including child protection and welfare concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority.